East Java: Water

-Two of the most important rivers in East Java are the Brantas River (290 kilometres), and the Solo River (548 kilometers).
+Two of the most important rivers in East Java are the Brantas River (290 kilometers), and the Solo River (548 kilometers).
 The Brantas River has headwaters on the slopes Mount Arjuno near Batu, and flows through most areas in East Java, like Malang, Blitar, Tulungagung, Kediri, Jombang and Mojokerto.
 In Mojokerto, the Brantas River split into two: Kali Mas, and Porong; both empty into the Madura Strait.
 The Solo River has headwaters on the slopes of Mount Lawu which lies on the border between East Java and Central Java, and flows through a portion of the eastern part of Central Java and East Java, which eventually empties into the sea at Gresik.
 The Brantas River and Bengawan Solo are managed by Perum Jasa Tirta I. On the slopes of Mount Lawu near the border with Central Java are Sarangan, a natural lake.
 The main dam in East Java, among others Ir.
 Sutami and Selorejo Dam, which is used for irrigation, fish farming and tourism.